atlasxomics/AtlasXbrowser_docs/docs/ExampleWalkthrough.rst

 #.
 Once a popup has appeared:

     #.
-Select **File** in the first row labled "Select BSA Image", and navigate to the directory of your image folder and select the BSA image.
+Select **File** in the first row labeled "Select BSA Image", and navigate to the directory of your image folder and select the BSA image.
     #.
-Select **File** in the second row labled "Select PostB Image" from the same image folder, select the PostB image.
+Select **File** in the second row labeled "Select PostB Image" from the same image folder, select the PostB image.
     #.
 Enter the unique ID you want associated with this particular run.

     Once entered select **Submit** at the bottom of the pop-up window.